MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 Ask for explanations of words if you get stuck (it is also smart enough to explain the word in the context of the sentence).

 ```
-pitch me 3 bullet points of a kids story.
+Pitch me 3 bullet points of a kids story.
 In Dutch.
 Give me the English in brackets afterwards
 ```

 - _Tim, een nieuwsgierige jongen, vindt een betoverde schatkist in het bos.
 (Tim, a curious boy, discovers an enchanted treasure chest in the forest.)_
 - _In de kist zit een kaart die leidt naar een magische wereld vol pratende dieren.
 (Inside the chest, there's a map leading to a magical world inhabited by talking animals.)_
 - _Samen met zijn nieuwe dierenvrienden gaat Tim op avontuur om een betovering te verbreken en de verdwenen koning terug te vinden.
 (With his newfound animal friends, Tim embarks on a quest to break a curse and find the missing king.)_

+Over about a week, I worked with the AI to write kids adventure story in Dutch, where every day I asked for a new chapter (which ends up being a page long) and then I asked it questions on the words.

 ### Generate words